samstanding/awesome-service/README.md

 To run the app run `npm start`.

-To run all unit and integration tests run `npm test`.
+To run unit and integration tests run `npm test` then type `a` to run all tests.

 To run end to end tests, run `npx cypress open`.
 That should open the Cypress app on your machine.
 Under Integration Tests you should see app_spec.js, click that or the "Run All Specs" button above the Integration tests to kick off the tests.
+You must have the application running on your local machine at port 3000 for the end to end tests to run.